RecFishing Forum event: Exploring the inclusion of marine

 potential concerns or obstacles to it.
 Representatives from the angling

-Parliament may have and have an open discussion on this matter.
+Parliament have had on this matter.